 It's important to keep in mind that many of these promotional rates require on-time, equal payments and may require a down payment of up to 20 percent.
 If you miss a payment, the promotion is often no longer valid and higher interest rates may apply.

 Getting A Personal Loan

 To keep things simple, many couples opt to use their personal loan to finance an engagement ring along with other aspects of the wedding day.
 This makes payments simple to track and reduces the likelihood of a missed or late payment, which helps to preserve your credit standing.

-Obtaining one loan vs. multiple lines of credit means fewer checks to your credit report.
-This protects your credit score from being run too many times, which may help when it comes to determining the interest rate you are required to pay on the loan.
+Obtaining one loan vs. multiple lines may mean fewer hard inquiries on your credit report.
+This protects your credit report from being run too many times, which may help when it comes to determining the interest rate you’re required to pay on the loan.

 Can I Still Get a Loan with Bad Credit?

 While it only takes a short amount of time to harm your credit, building it back up again can take years.
 Fortunately, personal loans for people with bad credit do exist, although the rules that apply vary.